A comprehensive list of eligible and ineligible expenses

 Electrolysis or hair removal - See Cosmetic surgery.

 Embryo storage - Expenses paid for embryo storage are reimbursable.
+Medical diagnosis is required.

 Employment taxes - See Nursing services.